The Ultimate Guide to the Best AnyDesk Alternatives

 • Inflexible

-If you’re looking for an AnyDesk alternative effective at establishing access from a mobile device, then Parallels Access may be a good option.
-This tool was designed specifically for remote computer access from mobile devices and its mobile application is highly functional.
-Parallels Access features a unique, user-friendly mobile user interface, with support for iPad multitasking and full-screen applications, as well as Samsung DeX and S Pen.
-AnyDesk is not mobile-first but offers a widely compatible mobile application.
+If you’re looking for an AnyDesk alternative that is effective at establishing access from a mobile device, then Parallels Access may be a good option.
+This tool was designed specifically for remote computer access from mobile devices, and its mobile application is highly functional.
+Parallels Access features a unique, user-friendly mobile user interface, with support for iPad multitasking and full-screen applications, Samsung DeX, and S Pen.
+AnyDesk is not mobile first but offers a widely compatible mobile application.

 One of the best things about this solution is its clean user interface.
 Instead of showing your desktop screen on your mobile device, the Parallels Access mobile application presents a modified, mobile-friendly version.
 Although this tool supports connections between computers, most of its capabilities are mobile-centric.

-Parallels Access offers several features similar to AnyDesk, like screen sharing, file transfer, and session chat.
-But it doesn’t let you initiate remote control of another computer from your mobile device, which AnyDesk allows.
-In addition, the security features differ, as Parallels Access doesn’t offer Smart Card authentication.
+Parallels Access offers several features similar to AnyDesk, such as screen sharing, file transfer, and session chat.
+However, it doesn’t let you initiate remote control of another computer from your mobile device, which AnyDesk allows.
+The security features also differ, as Parallels Access doesn’t offer smart card authentication.

 Pros: